Serotonin 5-HT2A receptor agonist: Peripherally selective 5-HT_{2A} receptor agonists

 Peripherally selective serotonin 5-HT_{2A} receptor agonists that lack effects on the brain are known.
 Aside from serotonin itself, α-methylserotonin, and the partially peripherally selective bufotenin (N,N-dimethylserotonin), another notable example of a peripherally selective serotonin 5-HT_{2A} receptor agonist is AL-34662.
 This drug was investigated for the potential treatment of eye diseases such as ocular hypertension and glaucoma.
+IHCH-8110 is a peripherally selective serotonin 5-HT_{2A} receptor agonist with beneficial effects against colorectal cancer in preclinical research.
 Ergotamine may also be a peripherally selective serotonin 5-HT_{2A} receptor agonist, and is used as an obstetric drug and antimigraine agent.
 Psilocybin and psilocin analogues found in psilocybin-containing mushrooms, including baeocystin, norpsilocin, aeruginascin, and 4-HO-TMT, have been found to be peripherally selective serotonin 5-HT_{2A} receptor agonists as well.

 Selected effects of 5-HT_{2A} receptor agonists

 Anti-inflammatory 5-HT_{2A} receptor agonists

 Some serotonergic psychedelics, such as (R)-DOI and psilocybin, show highly potent anti-inflammatory effects mediated by serotonin 5-HT_{2A} receptor activation.
 Other serotonergic psychedelics, such as LSD, are less potent, and yet other psychedelics, like DOTFM, show no anti-inflammatory effects at all.
 Conversely, some serotonin 5-HT_{2A} receptor agonists, such as 2,5-DMA, have potent anti-inflammatory effects with no apparent psychedelic effects.
 These findings indicate that the psychedelic and anti-inflammatory effects of serotonin 5-HT_{2A} receptor agonists are mediated by different downstream signaling pathways and are fully dissociable.
 Serotonin 5-HT_{2A} receptor agonists with reduced psychedelic potential but retained anti-inflammatory effects, such as 2C-iBu (ELE-02), are being studied to treat inflammatory disorders.